jyassien/project-components/README.md

 #####################################  <br/>
-This branch consistes of a simple firebase CRUD operation. <br/> User members name and age displays at the firest render.  <br/> New user name and user age can be added <br/>
+This branch consistes of a simple firebase CRUD operation. <br/> User member's name and age displays at the firest render.  <br/> New user name and user age can be added <br/>
 Already registered user's age can be updated by one at a time. <br/> The database is managed by firebase.  <br/>